linrock/chess-puzzle-maker/README.md

 `pip3 install -r requirements.txt`

+And have a version of Stockfish available in your `$PATH`:

-Download an official Stockfish binary from the [Stockfish website](https://stockfishchess.org/download/) and make sure `stockfish` is available in your `$PATH`
+* Download an official Stockfish binary from the [Stockfish website](https://stockfishchess.org/download/)

-Or run `inv update-stockfish` to get the latest multi-variant Stockfish fork used by Lichess.
+* Or run `inv update-stockfish` to get the latest multi-variant Stockfish fork used by Lichess

-### Output
+## Creating puzzles

-By default, the resulting puzzles will be printed in PGN format to standard output while errors and log messages are printed to standard error.
+Created puzzles are printed in PGN format to standard output while errors and log messages are printed to standard error.

-If you want to write the puzzles to a file, redirect standard output:
+If you want to write created puzzles to a file, redirect standard output:

 `./make_puzzles.py --pgn games.pgn >> puzzles.pgn`